aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/_index.md

 Aspose.Cells for Node.js via C++ provides a class, [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class contains a [**Worksheets**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#getWorksheets--) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class provides a [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getCells--) collection.
 Each item in the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getCells--) collection represents an object of the [**Cell**](https://reference.aspose.com/cells/nodejs-cpp/cell) class.

 Aspose.Cells allows developers to add data to the cells in worksheets by calling the [**Cell**](https://reference.aspose.com/cells/nodejs-cpp/cell) class' [**putValue**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method.
-Aspose.Cells provides overloaded versions of the [**putValue**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method that lets developers add different kinds of data to cells.
-Using these overloaded versions of the [**putValue**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method, it is possible to add a Boolean, string, double, integer, or date/time, etc. values to the cell.
+Aspose.Cells provides overloaded versions of the [**putValue**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method that let developers add different kinds of data to cells.
+Using these overloaded versions of the [**putValue**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method, it is possible to add a Boolean, string, double, integer, or date/time, etc., values to the cell.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-AddDataToCells.js" >}}

 ## **How to Improve Efficiency**

-If you use [**putValue**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method to put a large amount of data to a worksheet, you should add values to the cells, first by rows and then by columns.
+If you use the [**putValue**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method to put a large amount of data in a worksheet, you should add values to the cells first by rows and then by columns.
 This approach greatly improves the efficiency of your applications.

 ## **How to Retrieve Data from Cells**